 As a condition of doing business with us, our suppliers must agree to comply with our Supplier Code of Conduct and Ethics (“Supplier Code”), which sets forth the minimum standards of conduct expected of our business partners.
 The Supplier Code applies to all third parties that provide goods or services to our organization, as well as to their owners, officers, directors, employees, contractors, agents, and others working on their behalf.
 Suppliers are responsible for providing their own subcontractors with the Supplier Code and ensuring that they follow it.

 Our Supplier Code expressly prohibits child labour and all forms of modern slavery and human trafficking.
 Suppliers are required to comply with our MSA Policy as well as with the letter and spirit of all applicable laws, including those governing child labour, involuntary labour, and fair wages and hours.
 Suppliers are to immediately notify us if they suspect any instance of modern slavery in their own business or supply chain.

 Our Supplier Code also sets out our expectation that suppliers:

-- Not retaliate against anyone who in good faith reports potential misconduct and have a formalized system for employees to report concerns without fear of retaliation
+- Not retaliate against anyone who in good faith reports potential misconduct and have a formalised system for employees to report concerns without fear of retaliation

 - Cooperate in audits, investigations, and reviews

 - Maintain a discrimination- and harassment-free workplace and respect the dignity of all workers

 - Respect the rights of workers to bargain collectively, freely organise, and join associations of their own choosing (or refrain from doing so), as permitted by law

 - Provide a safe and healthy work environment

 - Have effective controls to ensure that applicable law and policies are followed; and

-- Minimize any adverse impact to the environment and human health
+- Minimise any adverse impact to the environment and human health